fieldtrip/website/getting_started/ricoh.md

 ## Trial Selection

-As the same way as that in the tutorial, [Trigger-based trial selection](/tutorial/preprocessing), you can define segments of epochs-of-interest (trials) in your recorded MEG data using the FieldTrip function, **[ft_definetrial](/reference/ft_definetrial)**.
+In the same way as in the [Preprocessing - Segmenting and reading trial-based EEG and MEG data](/tutorial/preprocessing) tutorial, you can define segments of epochs-of-interest (trials) in your recorded MEG data using the FieldTrip function, **[ft_definetrial](/reference/ft_definetrial)**.
 For example,

     %% Define trials
     cfg = [];